 Baker (2011) describes the situation when the translator experiences tension to prioritize either accuracy or naturalness as it is impossible to maintain both.
 It could be more difficult for the interpreter as he/she works under the cognitive load with time limits during the process of SI.
 This author provides this example of 'law', that could be 'bad' or 'good'.
-However, it could be naturally rendered into 'alcoholic 'fair/unfair law'), which has different SL meaning.
-Moreover, the English collocation 'hard drinks' can be rendered into 'alcoholic drinks'.
+However, it could be naturally rendered into into 'law', that could be 'bad' or 'good'.
+However, it could be naturally rendered into 'law', that could be 'bad' or 'good'.
+However, it could be naturally rendered into 'law', that could be 'bad' or 'good'.
+However, it could be naturally rendered into 'law', that could be 'bad' or 'good'.
+However, it could be naturally rendered into 'law', that could be 'bad' or 'good'.
+However, it could be naturally rendered into 'law', that could be 'bad' or 'good'.
+However, it could be naturally rendered into 'law', that could be 'bad' or 'good'.
+However, it could be naturally rendered into 'law', that could be 'bad' or 'good'.
+However, it could be naturally rendered into 'law', that could be 'bad' or 'good'.
+However, it could be naturally rendered into 'law', that could be 'bad' or 'good'.
+However, it could be naturally rendered into 'law', that could be 'bad' or 'good'.
+However, the English collocation 'hard drinks' can be rendered into 'alcoholic drinks'.
 However, the structure 'hard drinks' does not refer to all alcoholic drinks as it only refers to spirits such as gin and whisky but it does not refer to other alcoholic drinks such as beer.
-The translator/interpreter has to prioritize either naturalness and renders 'hard drinks' into after or accuracy to render this structure into 'accuracy to render this drinks' into accuracy.
+The translator/interpreter has to prioritize either naturalness and renders 'hard drinks' into 'law' or accuracy to render this structure into 'alcoholic drinks.

-Farghal and Almanna (2015:74) mention that some verbs may acquire collocated meaning that is different from their original meaning as in the case of the verb 'pay' which may collocate with other words that are not related to money such as pay a compliment يعبر عن الاعجاب "express admiration", pay a visit يعبر عن الاعجاب "express respect". pay attention يعبر عن الاحترام therefore, it is hard to obtain semantic correspondence between English and Arabic in collocations that is derived from the primary meaning.
+Farghal and Almanna (2015:74) mention that some verbs may acquire collocated meaning that is different from their original meaning as in the case of the verb 'pay' which may collocate with other words that are not related to money such as pay a compliment used with other words that are not related to money such as pay a compliment "express admiration", pay a visit تقوم بزيارة "perform a visit", pay attention " يعبر عن الاعجاب "lend attention", and pay respect يعبر عن الاحترام that to obtain semantic correspondence between English and Arabic in collocations that is derived from the primary meaning.